Hugues Mulliez: Career

 Hugues Mulliez was born into a family of entrepreneurs.
 He created his first company at the age of 21, then sold it three years later.

 Leroy Merlin, Blanche Porte, 3 Suisses, Auchan

-From 1993 to 1996, Hugues Mulliez served as a salesman at Leroy Merlin, purchasing control trainee at La Blanche Porte and Aux 3 Suisses, and then head of fruit and vegetable department at Auchan.
+From 1993 to 1996, Hugues Mulliez served as a salesman at Leroy Merlin, purchasing control trainee at La Blanche Porte and Aux 3 Suisses, and then as head of fruit and vegetable department at Auchan.

 Net Player Games

 In 1996, Hugues Mulliez founded Net Player Games in Lille, France.
 The company developed network games and assembled PCs.

 Youg’s

 In 1999, Hugues Mulliez created Youg's.
 In 2000, he opened the first Youg's store in Flers.
 Youg's was a retailer which distributed IT and digital products.
 The 3 stores were located in the North of France and the South of Paris, with approximately 100 employees.

 Surcouf

 The first Surcouf store was created in 1992 by Olivier Dewavrin and Hervé Collin.
 Surcouf became a subsidiary of Fnac in April 2001 when it was bought by the PPR group.
 PPR Group develops a portfolio of high-growth global brands.

 In 2009, Hugues Mulliez purchased Surcouf from the PPR Group.
 Youg's was merged and applied to the management of Surcouf.
 Hugues Mulliez served as the President and CEO.